New Earth believes in giving back to the community and to the Earth. Landfill diversion is one of our biggest corporate goals.

 Fruits and vegetables play an important role in the composting process.

 To begin, and complete, the composting process, four main parts are needed; organic matter (fruits and vegetables) moisture, oxygen, and bacteria.
-Although other items can be used as organic matter, through partnerships with area Food Banks, the use fruits, and vegetables can be counted on to bear “fruitful” organic compost.
+Although other items can be used as organic matter, through partnerships with area Food Banks, the use of fruits and vegetables can be counted on to bear “fruitful” organic compost.